Dexsirko/Langages-de-scripts-shell-Juin-2026/README.md

 # Exam June 2026
-For a better readme view, check out the Github Version : https://github.com/Dexsirko/Langages-de-scripts-shell-Juin-2026/tree/main
+For a better README view, check out the GitHub version: https://github.com/Dexsirko/Langages-de-scripts-shell-Juin-2026/tree/main

-## Objectif
+## Objectifs

 ### 🐧 LINUX (UBUNTU)
 - Do a script to install automatically `microk8s`